juliegoz/juliegoz-site/docs/index.md

   section_title: UPDATES
   news_carousel:
     -
+      title: "LAW AND ORDER"
+      date: "January 2024"
+      text: "In the wake of a murder on campus, the line between free speech and hate speech at a university is examined."
+      image_url: "assets/images/news_carousel/L&O.jpg"
+    -
       title: "AN UN-HERO'S JOURNEY"
       date: "October 2023"
       text: "Featuring a book, music, and lyrics by Brett Macias and additional book and lyrics by Jessica Carmona, the new musical is based on events from Macias’ life.
 The story follows Hector Gonzalez and his half-sister, Jasmine, as they travel to Costa Rica in search of their father, who went missing under mysterious circumstances six years earlier."